javb99/Dots/README.md

 Dots
 ====

-A game where players connect dots with lines trying to complete squares.
+A game where players connect dots with lines trying to complete squares heheh.